Hamadabcn/space_invaders/README.md

 To install Pygame, use: pip install pygame

 # Installing and Running the Game
-Clone the repository or download the game files.
+1. Clone the repository or download the game files: https://github.com/Hamadabcn/space_invaders.git
-Ensure the assets folder contains all the required images for ships, lasers, and the background.
+2. Ensure the assets folder contains all the required images for ships, lasers, and the background.
-Run the game by executing the main.py file: python main.py
+3. Run the game by executing the main.py file: python main.py

 # Assets Folder Structure
 The assets folder should contain the following image files: